-A reporter for more than 30 years, Carolyn Lange covers regional news with the West Central Tribune.
+A reporter for 35 years, Carolyn Lange covers regional news with the West Central Tribune.

 - Member for

 - 5 years 9 months

 GRANITE FALLS — A Nebraska man was killed and two passengers were injured in a one-vehicle accident Monday night in Renville County.
 The accident was reported at 9:52 p.m. at U.S. Highway 212 and state Highway 23, east of Granite Falls.
 According to the State Patrol, a 2006 Pontiac G6 was going south on Highway 23, failed to stop at the stop sign at the intersection of Highway 212 and left the roadway and rolled 8-9 times before coming to a rest on its wheels.
 The driver, Ahmed Abdikarim Hassan, 25, from South Sioux City, Nebraska, was killed in the crash.

 WILLMAR — After a lightning strike last summer damaged it, a Willmar halfway house that helped men recover from drug and alcohol addictions was demolished Tuesday.
 Now plans are being made to build a brand new facility at the same location for the 12-step, Christian-based program known as The James House.
 "A lot of great things happened in that house and it's coming down," said Nate Juhl, director of The James House.

 NEW LONDON — What had been a large, empty pole barn on a farm in rural New London last year is now becoming a climate-controlled maze of computer-operated, high-powered lights and a water misting system housed on a dozen massive stainless steel frames.
 By early spring, the building will be filled with lush, fresh lettuce and other leafy greens.